navkar/kafka-setup/README.md

 ## Step 1.3 Set JAVA HOME

-Add the following commands to ~/.bashrc file
+Add the following commands to ~/.bashrc file.

-NOTE: Please use your due deligence on this, since they vary for every setup
+NOTE: Please use your due deligence on this, since they vary for every setup.

 ```bash
 export JAVA_HOME=/usr/jdk/xxx